AdevintaSpain/Retroswagger/README.md

 Bugs and Feedback
 -----------------

-For bugs, questions and discussions please use the [Github Issues](https://github.com/SchibstedSpain/retroswagger/issues).
+For bugs, questions and discussions please use the [Github Issues](https://github.com/AdevintaSpain/retroswagger/issues).

 License
 -------

-Copyright 2019 Schibsted Classified Media Spain S.L.
+Copyright 2021 Adevinta Spain S.L.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.